Natural Convection Heat Transfer from an Isothermal Plate: Vertical Circular Plate

 Consider a flat vertical plate as an array of narrow vertical plates.
 With~$\Ra=0$, integrate ${h}$ across the vertical slices of heights~$L(x)$; then solve $\overline{h}={\Nuzq\,k/L'}$ for~$L'$:

 Therefore, the vertical characteristic-length $L'$ is the harmonic mean of vertical spans $L(x)$.

 For a rectangle of height $L$, $L'=L$.
 For the disk of radius~$R$, $L'=4\,R/\pi$.
-Recalculating $\Nuz$:
+Recalculating~$\Nuz$:

-Instead of bifurcated flow, flow is along full vertical spans of the disk; 1/2 of the diameter-to-circle fringing which scaled downward-facing disk~$\Nuz$ by~$\root4\of{8}$ should apply to vertical disks.
+Instead of the bifurcated flow from the downward-facing plate, flow is along full vertical spans of the disk; 1/2 of the diameter-to-circle fringing which scaled downward-facing disk~$\Nuz$ by~$\root4\of{8}$ should apply to vertical disks.
 With this scaling, $\Nuz\,\root4\of{8}/2=\Nuz/\root4\of{2}=\Nuzq\approx1.363$, and the rest of the derivation is unchanged.
-Thus, vertical formula~\eqref{vertical} works for disks and axis-aligned rectangular plates using $L'$ harmonic mean formula~\eqref{L'}.
+Thus, vertical formula~\eqref{eqn:vertical} works for disks and axis-aligned rectangular plates using $L'$ harmonic mean formula~\eqref{eqn:L'}.